nlpcl-lab/neural_drs_tensorflow/README.md

 # Neural DRS
-TensorFlow Implementation of DRS Task
+TensorFlow Implementation of DRS Parsing.
+For details, please refer Discourse Representation Theory and lines of research for DRS Parsing.
+Especially, the Parallel Meaning Bank.

 ## Usage
 Install the packages.